A Manager’s Checklist for Employee Check-Ins

 Before the meeting: Prepare

-Nothing is worse than going into a meeting with a manager that looks lost or like they aren’t invested.
+Nothing is worse than going into a meeting with a manager that comes off as uninvested or unprepared.
 Take 5 minutes to prepare before the meeting.
-If you are using a central location or tool for goal tracking, feedback, and/or journal/meeting notes, managers should easily access and skim past meeting notes and performance.
+Managers should easily access and skim past meeting notes and performance if you are using a central location or tool for goal tracking, feedback, and/or journal/meeting notes.

 - Review any notes taken during the last meeting to get up to speed on any planned deliverables.